mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "Well I'll leave you to your wash-up," she said and left the room with the towel sitting on a short table near the entryway.

 Mel glanced around the room and found the large cushion to the left of the door to sit on.
 The softness was inviting to her legs, weary from hiking down the hill.
-She took a second to clear her head, but before she could settle down, the kaln's footsteps emerged from the washroom showing Linyu unabashedly bare save for a pendant and fumbling with the trinket on hae ear.
+She took a second to clear her head, but before she could settle down, the kaln's footsteps emerged from the washroom showing a bare Linyu fumbling with a large pendant and the trinket on hae ear.

 Melna averted her eyes and stammered, "Linyu, you shouldn't show strangers your body."